AzurPanto/Auto-File-deleter/README.md

 2) type shell:startup
 3) then drag the assets folder and the python code into the startup folder
-4) Now the python program will run as a startup app
+4) Now the python program will run as a startup app When you do this, it doesn't automatically start the code, instead it opens your python code compiler and shows you the code, sorry!